 As already mentioned, work is changing faster than ever before, with the implementation of new technologies.
 HR departments should be at the heart of this change.
 Unfortunately, most of them are not ready yet.
 Learning the practices of People Analytics in leading organizations is valuable for HR professionals who do not want to lag.

 Amit Mohindra, who among his variety of analytics roles built the People Analytics team at Apple, presented the People Analytics journey, i.e., preparing the foundational data and technology infrastructure, eliciting actionable insights from curated data, and converting talent insights to advantage in the product and labor market through action.
-However, he chose to present it originally, using the Buddha’s four noble truth as a metaphor.
+However, he chose to present it originally, using the Buddha’s four noble truths as a metaphor.

 Mohindra suggests we ask ourselves three questions: Do we know enough about our people and the external labor market to make the right decisions about individuals, teams, and organizations?
 Are talent data and insights fully considered in business planning?
 Do we know what we need to do today to ensure we have the right talent to support the business in the future?